xterm-x11/docs/installing-xterm-from-a-package.md

 // _'Package' = this page
 // _'xterm.tar.gz'
 -->

-New headings for this page:
 # Quick install on Linux
-# Packages for Linux and UNIX systems
-# XTerm Package Details
-Review and replace the existing ones.

-# XTerm installation commands for some Linux distributions

 You can easily and quickly install XTerm on a command line on most GNU/Linux distributions by using a package manager.